12traits/ingestion-api-specs/source/index.html.md

 # Push Purchases

-> Push information related to the real-money purchases made by each user.
+Push information related to the real-money purchases made by each user.

+> Request

 ```shell
 curl -XPOST \